ayeshazahir/Covid19-Analysis/README.md

 ### 3. Countries with Highest Covid Rate
-For this, increase in the number of covid 19 cases in differetnt countries is represented with a line graph.
+For this, an increase in the number of covid 19 cases in different countries is represented with a line graph.
-This graph also reprsents the forcasted covid19 infection count till March 2022.
+This graph also represents the forecasted covid19 infection count till March 2022.

 ```

 Select Location, date,  MAX(total_cases) as HighestInfectionCount, population, MAX((total_cases/population))*100 as PopulationInfectedPercent